paulosuzart/JTornado/README.rst

 This project is strongly based on `Tornado`_, an HTTP server with a simple yet powerfull webframework.

-By now its an extremaly ugly chunk of code that will get some shape soon replying you what you specify in you RequestHandler methods.
 We do recommend run it on linux 2.6 to take advantage of `epoll`_.

 .. _`epoll`: http://linux.die.net/man/4/epoll